kderme/gsoc/blog/References.md

 pr I was trying to add a sanity test, which tested the equivalence of the old implementation with the new one for n=2.
 The tests kept failing and it was only when this bug was fixed that the tests passed.
 More details about this can be found [here](https://github.com/advancedtelematic/quickcheck-state-machine/pull/294#discussion_r272949230).

-This bug did not have to do with shrinking, but with generation and execution.
+This bug did not have to do with shrinking like the previous one, but with generation and execution.
 A good question is, what is a valid parallel program, that we should allow to be executed?
 There is an inherent uncertainty when running parallel programs: we can't actually know how the model advances when two streams of commands are executed in parallel.
 So, during generation, q-s-m takes sequential commands and tests all permutation of